|W.D.E. COULSON and TONI M. CROSS AEGEAN EXCHANGE PROGRAM 2014

 - The Candidates should specify the institutions that they will need to consult in order to complete their research, such as the American School of Classical Studies at Athens (ASCSA).
 If necessary, the candidates should also acquire any letters of permission from institutions or Greek authorities that may be required for the completion of their research in Greece.

-AWARDS: As many as three fellowships will be awarded.
-The maximum award will not exceed $7,500 (USD).
+AWARDS: The maximum award will not exceed $7,500 (USD).
 The Selection Committee for the grants will be appointed by ARIT’s representative offices in Istanbul and Ankara.

 APPLICATION PROCEDURE: A complete application for a grant will consist of the following: